ddd-by-examples/library/README.md

                 .get("COUNT(*)") == 1
     }
     ```
-   _Please note that here we are just reading from database right after events are being published_
+   _Please note that here we are **just reading** from database right after events are being published._

-   Simple implementation of the event bus is based on Spring application events:
+   Simple implementation of the **event bus** is based on Spring Application Events:
     ```java
     @AllArgsConstructor
     public class JustForwardDomainEventPublisher implements DomainEvents {